Nadine2016/knative/deploy.md

 ## Updating your app
 {: #update-app}

-An Application contains one or more *revisions*.
-A revision represents an immutable version of the configuration properties of the Application.
-Each update of an application configuration property creates a new revision of the Application.
+An application contains one or more *revisions*.
+A revision represents an immutable version of the configuration properties of the application.
+Each update of an application configuration property creates a new revision of the application.
 {: shortdesc}

 To create a revision of the application, modify the application.